List of McDonnell Douglas MD-80 operators: Airline operators

 The List of McDonnell Douglas MD-80 operators lists the current operators of the aircraft, and any of its variants.
-Originally popular with operators such as American Airlines and Delta Airlines, by the 2020s it had been largely been relegated to scheduled airline service in Central and South America, Africa, and Iran, as well as charter, cargo, and aerial firefighting services.
+Originally popular with operators such as American Airlines and Delta Air Lines, by the 2020s it had been largely been relegated to scheduled airline service in Central and South America, Africa, and Iran, as well as charter, cargo, and aerial firefighting services.
 As of August, 2025, around 100 MD-80 aircraft (all variants) were in active service, with Mexican charter carrier Aeronaves TSM as the largest operator.